 Conga Composer filters the report by passing the Master Object ID into the first cell of the value column in the report when the merge begins.

 Ensure that the High Assurance Session Required setting is disabled, allowing Conga Composer to access exported report data.
 If this setting is enabled, the session security level required to export reports is increased, preventing Conga Composer to access the report data.
+Reports don't work in Salesforce Lightning Experience.
+Queries must be used instead.
+Please reference this link to the Conga Query Builder.

 Let’s say your Conga Composer button is located on an Account and you’d like to use a report to retrieve all Contacts related to that Account so you can print a phone directory.